ARISE-Initiative/robosuite/docs/simulation/device.rst

 Device
 ======

 Devices allow for direct real-time interfacing with the MuJoCo simulation.
-The current support devices are Keyboard and Spacemouse.
+The current support devices are ``Keyboard`` and ``SpaceMouse``.

 Base Device
 -----------